Nima-MJ/Employee_Managment_Portal/README.md

 # Employee Managment Portal

 ## Purpose
-A website that offers keeping track of your employees and their departments through creating a profile.
-The profile includes Employee name and number, Department, Date of Joining, and picture.
-The emplyee profiles will be stored in our app thorugh SQL Server and can be updated at anytime.
-You can filter, sort and analyse the departments and employees to help you make decisions about your buisness.
+Project Description: Employee Tracker

+The Employee Tracker is a web-based application designed to manage and organize employee information.
+The app enables the creation of employee profiles, including essential details such as name, employee number, department, date of joining, and a profile picture.
+These profiles are stored in a SQL Server database, allowing for real-time updates and access to information.

+The app features advanced filtering, sorting, and analysis capabilities, allowing for quick and easy decision making in regards to employee departments.
+The Employee Tracker streamlines the process of managing and organizing employee information, making it a valuable tool for any business looking to improve their HR processes.

 ## Built with
 * Back-End: ASP.Net Framework (language used C#)